 The Storting also sets out the framework for integration work in the municipalities through the Norwegian Introduction Act and by deciding the size of the integration grants that municipalities receive in connection with the settlement of refugees.

-Responsible for refugee, immigration and integration policy and governs the UDI and UNE through laws and regulations, budgets and allocation letters.
+Responsible for refugee and immigration policy and governs UDI and UNE through laws and regulations, budgets and allocation letters.

-In the ministry, the Minister of Immigration and Integration is responsible for the Government's asylum, immigration and integration policy.
+In the ministry, the Minister of Immigration and Integration is responsible for the Government's asylum and immigration policy.

 Implements the government's refugee settlement policy.
 IMDi follows up the Introduction Act, the right and obligation to participate in tuition in the Norwegian language, and Report No 49 to the Storting (2003–2004) 'Diversity through inclusion and participation – Responsibility and freedom'.

-Obtains and analyses information about social conditions and human rights in countries that the UDI and UNE need information about.
-Landinfo is an independent expert body, but is administratively affiliated to the UDI.
+Obtains and analyses information about social conditions and human rights in countries that UDI and UNE need information about.
+Landinfo is an independent expert body, but is administratively affiliated to UDI.

 Registers asylum seekers, investigates asylum seekers' travel routes, ascertains their identities, and prepares and implements final rejections in asylum cases.
 PU coordinates and quality assures all deportations from Norway.